Players on a pitch

 Scheme across all income levels and it was felt to be overly complex and difficult for members to understand.
 A number of different options were looked at to make the scheme more attractive and the benefits fairer to all members.
 Eventually the 2011 DC Section (including life assurance) was formed from 1 January 2011.

 Players are automatically enrolled into the Scheme on signing a new contract and there is an opt-in facility for those on continuing contracts.
 Players can of course opt-out of the Scheme.
-The
+The Scheme is funded by the transfer levy with an amount of £7,200 per player per year (2025/26) being invested in a trustee-designed fund.

 On retirement, members can take up to 25% of the value of their 2011 Section Benefits as tax free cash.
 The remaining benefits will be taken as income.